-It shall be the duty of every guest, and of anyone intending to be a guest, of any hotel, inn or recreational campground, upon delivering to the hotelkeeper of the hotel or inn or the campground owner, or a servant or employee, baggage or other property of the guest for safekeeping elsewhere than in the room or site assigned to the guest, to demand of the hotelkeeper or campground owner a check or receipt for the property to evidence the fact of delivery.
+It shall be the duty of every guest, and of anyone intending to be a guest, of any hotel or inn, upon delivering to the hotelkeeper of the hotel or inn, or a servant or employee, baggage or other property of the guest for safekeeping elsewhere than in the room assigned to the guest, to demand of the hotelkeeper a check or receipt for the property to evidence the fact of delivery.

-§ 1326.
-Other liability.

-- (a) Depository liability.--Except as provided in subsection (b), the liability of the hotelkeeper or campground owner, whether individual, partnership or corporation, for property loss or damage to a guest other than that described in sections 1323 (relating to liability for property loss or damage) and 1324 (relating to special arrangements for safe deposit of valuables) shall be that of a depository for hire. - (b) Exception. -- Notwithstanding subsection (a), the hotelkeeper or campground owner shall not be liable in the case of loss or damage caused by a fire not intentionally produced by the hotelkeeper or campground owner. - (c) Limitation of liability.--Unless the hotelkeeper or campground owner has consented in writing to assume a greater liability, in no case shall liability under this section exceed \$150 for each trunk and its contents, \$50 for each valise and its contents, \$10 for each box, bundle or package and its contents and \$50 for all other miscellaneous effects, including wearing apparel and personal belongings. - (d) Persons other than guests. -- A hotelkeeper or campground owner may hold baggage or property at the risk of the owner if: - (1) The owner has forwarded the baggage or property to the inn or hotel or recreational campground before becoming a guest and the baggage or property has been received into the inn or hotel or recreational campground. - (2) The owner has allowed baggage or property to remain in the inn or hotel or recreational campground after leaving as a guest and after the relationship between the hotelkeeper or campground owner and the guest has ceased.
-(June 5, 2020, P.L.250, No.33, eff.
-60 days)
+- § 1326.
+Other liability. - (a) Depository liability.--Except as provided in subsection (b), the liability of the hotelkeeper, whether individual, partnership or corporation, for property loss or damage to a guest other than that described in sections 1323 (relating to liability for property loss or damage) and 1324 (relating to special arrangements for safe deposit of valuables) shall be that of a depository for hire. - (b) Exception. -- Notwithstanding subsection (a), the hotelkeeper shall not be liable in the case of loss or damage caused by a fire not intentionally produced by the hotelkeeper. - (c) Limitation of liability.--Unless the hotelkeeper has consented in writing to assume a greater liability, in no case shall liability under this section exceed \$150 for each trunk and its contents, \$50 for each valise and its contents, \$10 for each box, bundle or package and its contents and \$50 for all other miscellaneous effects, including wearing apparel and personal belongings. - (d) Persons other than guests.--A hotelkeeper may hold baggage or property at the risk of the owner if: - (1) The owner has forwarded the baggage or property to the inn or hotel before becoming a guest and the baggage or property has been received into the inn or hotel. - (2) The owner has allowed baggage or property to remain in the inn or hotel after leaving as a guest and after the relationship between the hotelkeeper and the guest has ceased. § 1327.

-§ 1327.
 Exemption from levy or sale.

-The personal property of a guest at an inn or a hotel or recreational campground, or of a boarder at a boardinghouse where the property is in the exclusive use of the boarder, when located on premises occupied by the guest or boarder, shall be exempt from levy and sale on distress for rent.
+The personal property of a guest at an inn or a hotel, or of a boarder at a boardinghouse where the property is in the exclusive use of the boarder, when located on premises occupied by the guest or boarder, shall be exempt from levy and sale on distress for rent.

-§ 1328.
-Baggage.

-- (a) Hotelkeeper and campground owner lien.-A hotelkeeper or campground owner, whether individual, partnership or corporation, shall have a lien on baggage and other property located in and about the inn, hotel or campground-owned lodging and belonging to or under the control of a guest or boarder for the proper charges due for accommodation, board and lodging and for all money paid for or advanced to the guest or boarder. - (b) Limitation. -- The amount of a lien under subsection (a) shall not exceed \$200. - (c) Right of hotelkeeper and campground owner.--The hotelkeeper or campground owner may detain the baggage and other property until the amount of any charges due has been paid. - (d) Exemption from attachment and execution.-Baggage and other property shall be exempt from attachment or execution until the hotelkeeper's or campground owner's lien and the cost of satisfying it are satisfied.
+- § 1328.
+Baggage. - (a) Hotelkeeper lien. -- A hotelkeeper, whether individual, partnership or corporation, shall have a lien on baggage and other property located in and about the inn or hotel and belonging to or under the control of a guest or boarder for the proper charges due for accommodation, board and lodging and for all money paid for or advanced to the guest or boarder. - (b) Limitation.--The amount of a lien under subsection (a) shall not exceed \$200. - (c) Right of hotelkeeper.--The hotelkeeper may detain the baggage and other property until the amount of any charges due has been paid. - (d) Exemption from attachment and execution.--Baggage and other property shall be exempt from attachment or execution until the hotelkeeper's lien and the cost of satisfying it are satisfied. - § 1329.
+Baggage sale requirements. - (a) Public auction.--The hotelkeeper shall retain the baggage or other property upon which a lien exists for a period of 30 days, after which, if the lien is not satisfied, the baggage or other property may be sold at public auction.